sirkris/Reddit.NET/README.md

 See below for more detailed usage examples.

+## Press Inquiries

+Please direct any inquiries about Reddit.NET to the project creator, [Kris Craig](docs/contributors/Kris%20Craig.md).

 ## Basic Architecture
 Reddit.NET follows a model-controller pattern, with each layer serving a distinct purpose.
 The model classes/methods (which can be accessed directly if for some reason you don't want to go through the controller) handle all the REST interactions and deserializations.
 The controller classes/methods organize these API features into a cleaner OO interface, with an emphasis on intuitive design and minimizing any need for messy boilerplate code.